Skip to main content

 In controlled environments, documentation is not “office supply.”
 It is a handled, moved, opened, closed, set down, and sometimes wiped object that can quietly introduce contamination signatures: paper dust, fibers, ink smearing, cover abrasion, and edge debris.
 TX5708 is built for situations where a notebook must behave like a controlled record and still remain compatible with cleanroom handling discipline.

-This format is often selected when you need traceable, reviewable entries (with fewer “mystery pages”) for investigations, engineering changes, deviations, facility work orders, and lab notebooks that may be retained as part of a documented quality system.
+This format is often selected when you need traceable, reviewable entries for investigations, engineering changes, deviations, facility work orders, and lab notebooks that may be retained as part of a documented quality system.

 2) What this product is used for